Master Classes

 Presented by David Schultz and Brandon Butler

-Develop writing skills and draw on inspiration from other workshops to craft a story over Can*Con weekend!
+As per last year, a workshop dedicated to participants producing a story over the duration of Can*Con!
+Begins with a 1-2 hour slot at the beginning of the convention, ends with wrap-up session at the end.
 In this workshop you will learn tips and techniques to quickly turn your ideas into effective stories.
 Optional prompts will provide an opportunity to develop key skills and immediately deploy content from other Can*Con workshops, deepening the knowledge you've gained.
 A second session of this two-part workshop on Sunday afternoon will provide optional feedback and critique to participants, and prizes will be awarded for various categories.
 Subject to the interest of participants, those who complete a story over the weekend will have the option of including their story in a specialized Can*Con anthology created for the event, to be published in paperback and ebook formats.
+The intention will be to reach 30,000 words as a minimum for an anthology.

 Presented by Derek Newman-Stille